arborchurch/arbor-web/site/content/page/whoweare.md

     Jesus is Coming Back
   </div>
   <div class="col-sm-8 belief-body">
     We believe that Jesus is very much alive, having ascended into heaven after fulfilling His mission here on earth.
-We eagerly await the day He returns to establish His eternal kingdom, eliminate sin entirely, and takes us home to the place he’s been preparing for us.
+We eagerly await the day He returns to establish His eternal kingdom, eliminate sin entirely, and takes us home to the place he's been preparing for us.

     <div class="belief-verses">(Revelation 1:18; Acts 1:9-11; Philippians 3:20; 1 Thessalonians 4:16; Hebrews 9:28; John 14:3)</div>
   </div>